tim-peterson/lab.timrpeterson/donate.md

 ---

-<p> We receive our funding mainly from National Institutes of Health.
+<p> We receive our funding mainly from the National Institutes of Health.
 We would be grateful for your contributions to further fund our work on aging.
-Click button to copy the cryptocurrency address.</p>
+Click a button to copy the cryptocurrency address.</p>

 <!--ETH